-- Typically one assessment debrief alone is insufficient for an evaluation targeting long-term, sustainable growth.
-LCP recommends a minimum of three months of 1:1 coaching.
+*Note that one assessment debrief alone is insufficient for an evaluation targeting long-term, sustainable growth.
+We recommend a minimum of three months of one-on-one coaching.

 At LEADx, our expert coaches can help you deliver and train the LCP 360.
 And you can use our platform to deliver personalized nudges and micro-learning specific to the LCP.
 Help your leaders overcome the knowing-doing gap.
 Book a strategy call with us here.